SzturcTymoteusz/MemoryGame/README.md

 ## Technologies:

 -   HTML5
--   CSS3
+-   CSS3 (Preprocessor SASS)
--   JavaScript
+-   JavaScript (Vanilla JS)

 ## Setup

-T run this project, open link and enjoy the game.
+To run this project, open link and enjoy the game.